ponylang/rfcs/text/0000-more-iter-methods.md

 fun ref skip_while(f: {(A!): Bool ?} box): Iter[A]^ =>
     """
-    Skip values of the iterator while the predicate `f` returns true.
+    Return an iterator that skip values while the predicate `f` returns true.
     """

 fun ref take(n: USize): Iter[A]^ =>